 And now for (more than) a few words on Glossier's rep program.

 By posting about any product on social media, you're providing free advertising content for a brand: that's just the nature of the beast.
 Glossier was one of the first brands to harness that beast by making every customer a de facto Glossier affiliate.
 When you place your first order, you receive a link through which other people can purchase products.
 First-time customers get 20% off, and if they use your link, you get $10 in Glossier store credit, for a maximum of $500 per year.
+(Update: as of July 2017, that amount has been reduced to $5.)
 Hence all the "get 20% off Glossier!!!" spam on Instagram, though the spammers fail to mention two facts: 1) all first-time customers get 20% off, whether or not they purchase through an affiliate link; 2) buying further products through a link doesn't bring further 20% discounts.
 If you've already ordered from the Glossier website once and you decide to make another order through my link, I'm the only one of us who benefits monetarily, to the tune of $10 in store credit.
 (You benefit if you enjoy my snarky Glossier posts and would like to see me review more products, and I'm very grateful to the four whole people who have clicked my link so far.)